smattin/NARW/README.md

    * ropeless gear should also include locator tech, so anyone (trawlers) can know where there are traps without buoys
  * gill nets - acoustic signals to warn whales
  * [2021 proposed regulation changes](https://media.fisheries.noaa.gov/2021-01/TRTFactSheetRev011221.pdf) related to [ALWTR](https://fisheries.noaa.gov/ALWTRP)
+   * around 2/3 of entanglements are occuring in Gulf 0f Main and Canada